 (9) FACILITIES.-A center may be located in any suitable location, including part of an existing public school or Florida College System institution building, space provided on a public worksite, or a public building.
 A center's facilities must comply with the State Uniform Building Code for Public Educational Facilities Construction adopted pursuant to s.
-1013.37, or with applicable state minimum building codes pursuant to chapter 553, and state minimum fire protection codes pursuant to s.633.208, adopted by the authority in whose jurisdiction the facility is located.
+1013.37, or with applicable state minimum building codes pursuant to chapter 553, and state minimum fire protection codes pursuant to s.
+633.208, adopted by the authority in whose jurisdiction the facility is located.
 If K-12 public school funds are used for construction, the facility must remain on the local school district's Florida Inventory of School Houses (FISH) school building inventory of the district school board and must revert to the district school board if the consortium dissolves and the program is discontinued.
-If Florida College System institution public school funds are used for construction, the facility must remain on the local Florida College System institution's facilities inventory and must revert to the local Florida College System institution board of trustees if the consortium dissolves and the program is discontinued.
-The additional student capacity created by the addition of the center to the local school district's FISH may not be calculated in the permanent student capacity for the purpose of determining need or eligibility for state capital outlay funds while the facility is used as a center.
+If Florida College System institution public school funds are used for construction on the local Florida College System institution's facilities inventory and must revert to the local Florida College System institution board of trustees if the consortium dissolves and the program is discontinued.
+The additional student capacity created by the addition of the center to the local school district's school district's revert to the district school district's school funds are used for construction.

+FISH may not be calculated in the permanent student capacity for the purpose of determining need or eligibility for state capital outlay funds while the facility is used as a center.
 If the construction of the center is funded jointly by K-12 public school funds and Florida College System institution funds, the sponsoring entities must agree, before granting the charter, on the appropriate owner and terms of transfer of the facility if the charter is dissolved.